W01 Activity: Team Project Setup

 Doing

-column. - Log into GitHub and clone this starting code repository by clicking the "Use this template" button to create a copy of the project into a new repository and give the new repo a name.
+- Log into GitHub and clone this starting Sleep Outside Repository Template by clicking the "Use this template" button to create a copy of the project into a new repository and give the new repo a name.

 Settings > Manage Access